ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Build your own word clock with WS2812 RGB or SK6812 RGBW LEDs showing one or [four languages](https://github.com/ednieuw/FourLanguageClock) with an Arduino ESP32 Nano.<br>
 The sketch will also work with other ESP32 boards but with different pin numbering.<br>

-This sketch stripped from the word clock functions is [here.](https://github.com/ednieuw/ESP32Communications)
+An identical sketch stripped from the word clock functions is [here.](https://github.com/ednieuw/ESP32Communications)

 [Use the word clock selector page to compare other software/hardware designs to make.](https://github.com/ednieuw/WordclockSelector)<br>